How is Elo Calculated in LMSYS? The Secret Math Behind AI Leaderboards (April 2026)

 How does LMSYS ensure a lucky streak doesn't ruin the data?
 They use a technique called Bootstrapping.

 This involves creating thousands of virtual datasets by re-sampling the original battles.
-By calculating the median Elo across these thousands of variations, LMSYS eliminates outliers.
+By calculating the median Elo across these thousands of variations, LMSYS eliminates outliers and prevents manipulation.

-This robust process is why the standard Arena scores are often more stable than specific sub-sets like those seen in our Arena Hard vs LMSYS Arena comparison.
+This robust process is why the standard Arena scores are often more stable than specific, smaller sub-sets like those seen in our Arena Hard vs LMSYS Arena comparison.

 Why Ties Matter More Than You Think?